Analysis | What’s the Best Covid Vaccine? Why It’s Not So Simple

 • Match to recipients:

 • The safety and efficacy of a vaccine can vary among individuals depending on characteristics such as age, gender, genetic background and pre-existing conditions, including allergies.
 The European Union’s drug regulator said in January that it was unclear how well the AstraZeneca vaccine worked in people over 55 because it hadn’t been sufficiently tested in them.
-The agency authorized the inoculation for all adults anyway, but a number of European governments blocked or restricted its use in older people.
+The agency authorized the inoculation for all adults anyway, but some governments restricted its use in older people.
 Those policies are changing now that real-world data have started showing the shot works for all age groups.

 • Separately, the Pfizer-BioNTech and Moderna vaccines, which use a novel technology called messenger RNA, have been linked to a small number of cases of anaphylaxis, a serious allergic reaction that requires medical attention.
 It’s possible the trigger is an ingredient used just in these shots, in which case people prone to anaphylaxis might be better off with an alternative vaccine.